NawTun/GRINCD/README.md

-# 0.Overview
+# 0. Overview

 This repository is related to a novel GRN (Gene Regulatory Network) inference framework named GRINCD which integrate node embedding and causal discovery.
 GRINCD used two pipelines of linear and non-linear, it first generates high-quality gene representation using GraphSAGE, and then using pairwise causal discovery model ANM to calculate regulatory relations.
 GRINCD does not generate deterministic directed networks, it only output a ranked list representing importance of each regulatory relations as GINIE3.

-# 1.Directory Description
+# 1. Directory Description

 ## -'exp_scripts'